-Richard Blair is responsible for the organization’s fundraising and development activities, and is co-responsible for organizational operations along with the CEO.
+Richard Blair is responsible for the organization’s fundraising and development activities.

 Prior to his current position he served as the Regional Director of Southern Colorado AIDS Project (SCAP) (2008–2013) and served as the organization’s first executive director from 1992–1996.
 He was a member of the board of directors of SCAP from 1988–1992.